KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/svz/2024-12-29-svz-pachinko.md

 # Step 2
-The first problem we want to solve is to actually reference the emulator screen in Python.
+The first problem we want to solve is to actually reference the emulator window in Python.
 We will be analyzing screenshots since there is no access to the internal game data.
 In this tutorial I am assuming you are using BlueStacks emulator and you are playing the normal version game.
 You can find how to install [here](/svz-installation/).

 ---